G-DalRi/PII-Hunter/README.md

 # Installation
 1. Clone or download the repository.
-2. Open Burp Suite and navigate to the Extender tab.
+2. Open Burp Suite and navigate to the Extensions tab.
 3. In the Extensions section, click Add.
 4. Set Extension type to Python.
 5. Load the PII_Hunter.py script.
 6. The extension will automatically start scanning for PII in HTTP traffic.
-7. Don't forget to have a .jar file in your burp!!
+7. Don't forget to have a Jython standalone JAR file in your burp!!

 # Usage
 Once the extension is loaded in Burp Suite, it will automatically scan HTTP responses for sensitive information.